Turkey criticises Armenia after clashes with Azerbaijan, supports Baku

-ANKARA (Reuters) - Turkey sharply criticised Armenia on Sunday after clashes between Armenian and Zaeri forces, saying Yerevan was an obstacle to peace and vowing to continue its support for Baku.
+ANKARA (Reuters) - Turkey sharply criticised Armenia on Sunday after clashes between Armenian and Azeri forces, saying Yerevan was an obstacle to peace and vowing to continue its support for Baku.

 Armenia declared martial law and mobilised its male population after the clashes, which Yerevan and Baku blamed on each other and in which both sides reported fatalities.